• Skip to primary navigation

 If you want more protein, I suggest adding a scoop of your favourite unflavoured protein powder.
 Personally I like Omega Nutrition Pumpkin Protein Powder.

-Can I use my own gluten free flour mix?
+Can I use my own gluten free flour blend?

 Feel free to experiment, but I can't guarantee the texture or outcome as all gluten free flour mixes are different.
 Many store-bought ones contain starches which help the mixture bind for example, whereas many homemade ones don't.